Sword2yk/aws-bootcamp-cruddur-2023/journal/week8.md

 - Select the Origin domain to point the S3 bucket `assets.<DOMAIN_NAME>`
 - Choose the Origin access control settings (recommended) and create a control setting from the drop down.
 - Viewer protocol select Redirect HTTP to HTTPS.
-- The response headers policy select CachingOptimized, CORS-CustomOrigin as the optional Origin request policy, and SimpleCORS.
+- Response headers policy select CachingOptimized, CORS-CustomOrigin as the optional Origin request policy, and SimpleCORS.
 - Set `assets.<DOMAIN_NAME>` as Alternate domain name (CNAME).
 - Select the AWS Certificate Manager (ACM) for the custom SSL certificate.